About ROS

 The Robot Operating System (ROS) is a collection of tools, software libraries, and documentation facilitating the development and sharing of robotics software.
 The term "Operating System" is a misnomer: ROS is more like a framework or middleware plus a developer community.
 Its federated package model allows unrelated entities to create and reuse compatible software.

-Historically people and companies developed robotics software specifically tailored to their own robots and needs.
+Historically, people and companies developed robotics software specifically tailored to their own robots and needs.
 For example, industrial robotics companies developed proprietary control software and programming languages and there was no central location for robotics researchers to find useful software libraries.
 Over the years there have been several attempts at creating libraries for robotics engineers to share, and ROS can be seen as one of the more recent and popular of these attempts.
-For more information see About ROS.
+For more information see Why ROS?.

 In 2007, Willow Garage provided resources for researchers to create general-purpose robotics software that could be reused and shared.
 From the start, it was an effort involving a community of people at different institutions working on the core infrastructure and various packages.
 In 2014, stewardship of ROS was transferred to the Open Source Robotics Foundation (now referred to as Open Robotics) a 501(c)(3) non-profit organization.
 In late 2022 the majority of Open Robotics was acquired by Intrinsic, an Alphabet company.
 The Open Source Robotics Foundation controls the ROS trademarks and websites but the primary development team for ROS now works at Intrinsic.